Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Conclusions

-Finally, we note that if the number of the expected events is enough, there is a possibility that the information about helicity of daughter visible particles and ratio of the number of detected leptons and hadrons help discrimination of models.
+Finally, we note that if the number of the expected events is enough, there is a possibility that the information about the helicity of daughter visible particles and the ratio of the number of detected leptons and hadrons help the discrimination of models.
 We leave this study for future work.